 A 2013 review of evidence of other studies on aspartame consumption and various cancers also found no such association between aspartame and cancer risk.

-systematic review of the possible link between artificial sweeteners and cancer in humans was conducted using data from 599,741 people from 2003 to 2014.
+A systematic review of the possible link between artificial sweeteners and cancer in humans was conducted using data from 599,741 people from 2003 to 2014.
 It was concluded that the data failed to provide conclusive evidence linking aspartame to cancer.

 The internet is full of claims of aspartate poisoning and side effects suggesting that it can cause serious conditions like Alzheimer’s disease, Parkinson’s disease and Attention Deficit Hyperactivity Disorder.